 Graduates of Yemin Orde Youth Village remember the importance of volunteering and providing help to those in need.
 Tikkun Olam (repairing the world) is a core element of the Village Way methodology, as well as an important tenet of Judaism.

-The concept of "Paying it Forward" or re-paying a favor or good turn by doing the same to others is important to our graduate-leaders.
-This concept is also evident in the learning and growing process of Israel’s at-risk youth in the Village.
+The concept of "Paying it Forward" or re-paying a favor or good turn by doing the same to others is also important in the learning and growing process of the at-risk youth in the Village.